An easy to grow veg, it's important to know when to plant rhubarb to get it off to a good start.

 However, she warns that forcing rhubarb too often can shorten its lifespan, so recommends alternating the clumps that are forced.

 When to plant rhubarb if growing from seed

 When to plant rhubarb from seed depends on the last frost date where you live.
 You need to sow the seeds approximately 8-10 weeks before the last expected frost.

 However, while it is possible to grow rhubarb from seed, it is quite a slow growing plant.
 It will take a few years to become established enough to even take small harvests, therefore planting from seed is not usually recommended.

-Planting an established rhubarb crown is the fastest way to create a new plant and produce a crop.
+Planting an established rhubarb crown or transplanting rhubarb is the fastest way to create a new plant and produce a crop.